-Four finalists have now been shortlisted for this year’s Clinicians’ Challenge, a joint initiative by the Ministry of Health and Health Informatics New Zealand (HiNZ).
+The winners have now been announced for the 2017 Clinicians’ Challenge, a joint initiative by the Ministry of Health and Health Informatics New Zealand (HiNZ).

 New idea: a disruptive innovation for a digital system or application to deliver health services in new ways to enhance patient outcomes, improve workflows, deliver efficiencies and/or support more integrated care.